 This option is more cost-effective than replacing each tooth with an individual implant, since it uses fewer implants.

-Although dentures are the most affordable option when it comes to replacing a missing tooth, they are also the least convenient to live with.
-Wearers must be careful about what they eat as certain foods will dislodge or damage dentures.
+Although partial denture costs are quite low, making them the most affordable option when it comes to replacing a missing tooth, they are also the least convenient to live with.
+They require special cleaning, and may become damaged or dislodged by certain foods.